bluurryy/bump-scope/README.md

 Bumping upwards has the advantage that the most recent allocation can be grown and shrunk in place.
 This benefits collections as well as <code>alloc_iter(_mut)</code> and <code>alloc_fmt(_mut)</code>
 with the exception of `MutBumpVecRev` and `alloc_iter_mut_rev`.
-`MutBumpVecRev` can be grown and shrunk in place iff bumping downwards.
+`MutBumpVecRev` can be grown and shrunk in place if and only if bumping downwards.

 Bumping downwards shaves off a few non-branch instructions per allocation.